rayyanrbj09/SurgiMind/README.md

 # Surgical Mind

-⚠️ Disclaimer
+**⚠️ Disclaimer**
-SurgiMind is a research and educational project.
-It is not approved for clinical use.
+1. SurgiMind is a research and educational project.
+It is not approved for clinical use.<br>

 **Surgical Mind** is an AI-powered system for **surgical workflow analysis**.
 It integrates medical report detection, surgical tool recognition, and procedural workflow analysis to support precision, safety, and efficiency in the operating room.

 ## Features